sreeix/redis-proxy/Readme.md

 * Supports Pipelining

 * Honors Existing Master Slave Configurations( ie. if the  masters and slaves are already setup then it will maintain the same configuration, instead of largescale movement of data)

+* Read Write splitting (Unstable Branch)

+ * Read write Forking.
+It is available for testing on the `unstable` branch.
+   * It lets standard non mutating commands go to the slaves( instead of the master).
+This will almost always improve the throughput of the cluster of Redis servers.
+   * Mutating commands always go to Master
+   * Unknown commands(Renamed via the redis config) will go to the master

 Disclaimer
 =============